The Color Tab

 - Project name and back-out — shows which project you're inside; click to return to the project selection screen.

-- Tab switcher — flip between References, Clips, and Color.
-An Analysis tab is coming soon in beta.
+- Tab switcher — flip between References, Clips, and Color and Analysis tab.

 - Bypass — turn the current grade on and off to A/B against the source.
 (The same control you used in the Quick Start.)